daos-stack/daos/docs/admin/telemetry_guide.md

 ## Metrics Unit Type

-daos_metrics output is available in multiple units. for example, Counters, Guage.
+daos_metrics output is available in multiple units. for example, Counters, Gauge.
 It can display the data based on different unit type.

 ### Display Counter type metrics